RECORDED WEBINAR: Thai Steamed Herbal Compress Facial Massage: Professional Workshop for AcupuncturistsRegular price $160.00

 Professional Course for Acupuncturists.
 No formal CEU credit, but class description will be available along with course materials.

-Materials: Class cost includes two Thai steamed herbal facial compresses, which will be mailed to you as soon as you sign up for the class.
+Materials: Class cost includes one Thai steamed herbal facial compress, which will be mailed to you as soon as you sign up for the class.

 This course is best for practitioners who have a familiarity with facial work but crave a deeper engagement in fascia/ musculoskeletal work using the steamed herbal compress.
 The steamed herbal compress is a stellar treatment tool for many kinds of skin conditions as a topical herbal treatment, so anyone specializing in dermatology would benefit greatly from learning optimal technique in its application.
 This class will be a sensory delight and you will be inspired by the deep changes that happen when these treatment modality is combined with acupuncture or facial gua sha.

-You will receive a lecture style video prior to the live online class on the theory and history of the Thai steamed herbal compress.
-This will form the foundation for the practical portion, which will comprise the majority of our time spent live, online.
+You will also receive a two-hour Powerpoint lecture on the theory and history of the Thai steamed herbal compress.
+This will form the foundation for the practical portion.

 This course will address when various techniques are best used, how to adapt for differing presentations, and how to teach it to patients online or in person in a group or individual setting.
 This class will include a clinical treatment demo and an example one-on-one treatment demo, so you will both FEEL how to treat your own face and know how to teach it to your patients for home use.